Arbitrage on Decentralized Exchanges

-Proposition \ref{le:RandomizedGasDensity}-(i) shows that the trading amount must be positive if the arbitrageur chooses to trade.
-Proposition \ref{le:RandomizedGasDensity}-(ii) shows that in a symmetric mixed Nash equilibrium, the probability of choosing any fixed gas fee cannot be positive, confirming that the equilibrium is not a pure strategy equilibrium.
+Proposition \ref{le:RandomizedGasDensity} establishes several key properties.
+First, the trading amount and the first-mover advantage must be positive if the arbitrageur chooses to trade.
+Second, in equilibrium, the probability of selecting any fixed gas fee cannot be positive, confirming that the equilibrium is not pure.
 Indeed, if her competitor chooses a certain gas fee $g_0$ with a positive probability, the arbitrageur would choose a gas fee slightly higher than $g_0$ in order to be the first mover.
-Equation \eqref{eq:ResponseFunction2} provides an alternative interpretation of the response function as the expected profit of the first mover minus the expected loss of being the second mover.
-Proposition \ref{le:RandomizedGasDensity}-(iii) then shows that the response function at the optimal trading amount must be constant with respect to gas fee levels that the arbitrageur can possibly choose.
-Otherwise, the arbitrageur would simply assign more probability to gas fee levels with higher response function values.
-Finally, Proposition \ref{le:RandomizedGasDensity}-(iv) stipulates that if the arbitrageur considers choosing a certain gas fee $g_0$, she will also consider choosing any fee $g$ that is lower than $g_0$.
-To understand this, if the competitor does not choose gas fees in a certain range lower than $g_0$, the arbitrageur can lower her gas fee without changing the priority of trading; consequently, the game is not in equilibrium.
+Third, the reward function at the optimal trading amount must be constant across feasible gas fees; otherwise, arbitrageurs would shift probability mass toward higher-reward fees.
+Finally, the support of $\Phi^*$ must be contiguous, ensuring that if an arbitrageur considers a fee $g_0$, they also consider all lower fees.
+The intuition is as follows: If the competitor does not choose gas fees in a certain range lower than $g_0$, the arbitrageur can lower her gas fee without changing the priority of trading; consequently, the game is not in equilibrium.